Brumby: In national culture

 Brumbies are considered a part of Australia's colonial history and as such their historic legacy is as politically controversial as their biological impact.
 Supporters of brumby preservation, especially those who live in rural areas, consider them an integral part of their culture and heritage.
 Others view them as a vestige of colonisation, reflecting the dispossession of Aboriginal people's land stewardship and culture.

 Brumbies, called "wild bush horses", are mentioned in Banjo Paterson's poem The Man from Snowy River.
+Paterson and extracts of his poem has appeared on the Australian $10 note since 1993.
 This poem was expanded into the films The Man from Snowy River and The Man from Snowy River II (US title: "Return to Snowy River" – UK title: "The Untamed") – also The Man from Snowy River (TV series) and The Man from Snowy River: Arena Spectacular.
 Another Banjo Paterson poem, called Brumby's Run, describes a mob of brumbies running wild.
-Paterson was inspired to write the poem when he read of a N.S.W.
-Supreme Court Judge, who on hearing of brumby horses, asked: "Who is Brumby, and where is his Run?"
+Paterson was inspired to write the poem when he read of a NSW Supreme Court Judge, who on hearing of brumby horses, asked: "Who is Brumby, and where is his Run?"

 The popular Silver Brumby books by Elyne Mitchell were written for children and young adults.
 The stories describe the adventures of Thowra, a brumby stallion.
 These stories were dramatised and made into a movie of the same name (also known as The Silver Stallion: King of the Wild Brumbies), starring Russell Crowe and Caroline Goodall.
 The books were also used as a base for an animated children's television series.

 The brumby was adopted as an emblem in 1996 by then newly formed ACT Brumbies, a rugby union team based in Canberra, Australia competing in what was then known as Super 12, now Super Rugby.
 Subaru sold a small coupe utility in Australia under the model name Brumby.
-It was known in other markets by various other names, including Shifter, 284, and BRAT.
+It was known in other markets by various other names, including Shifter, 284 and BRAT.